ZoneMinder/zoneminder/README.txt

   was identified and fixed.

-o     LANGUAGE - A Brazilian Portuguese translation  has  been supplied by Victor Diago and is available by selecting `pt_br' as the language type.
+o     LANGUAGE - A Brazilian Portuguese translation  has  been supplied by Victor Diago and is available by selecting 'pt_br' as the language type.

 o    LANGUAGE - Updated versions of the Dutch and Argentinian